milanych/lap3week1day2-Pokemon/README.md

-# %MODULE-NAME%
+# React Exercises

-This repository contains resources (including exemplars, instructions, and starter code) for the **%MODULE-NAME%** module.
+This repository contains all the exercises briefs for the **React** week.

 ## Set-up